Equivalence between the Fitness-Complexity and the Sinkhorn-Knopp algorithms: Results and Discussion

 There are different ways to set a scale.
 For example, it is possible to select a single country or a product as a reference, as proposed by~\cite{Patelli2021}.
 Another possibility to define a scale, which we introduce here, is to add a dummy country able to produce all the products, thus adding a full row of ones to the $M_{cp}$ matrix.
 The value at the fixed point of the dummy country's Fitness sets the scale by requiring that at any time its value is fixed to a constant (\emph{e.g.} 1).
 Setting the scale provides a formal method to compare different matrices, and it affects only the Fitness scores and trajectories and not the ranking.

-Using the International Trade export~\footnote{We use the COMTRADE data based on the SITC v2 classification started in 1976 because we are interested to a long term dynamics.
-If the objective was to obtain state-of-the-art predictions, the classification provided by the Harmonized System is preferable, as it is updated regularly.}, we verify that the trajectories in the Income - Fitness diagram can be substantially affected by the choice of the Fitness' scale.
-Figure~\ref{fig:trajectories} shows in the right panel that when we fix the Fitness score of the dummy country, the Fitness of western countries (blue lines) does not evolve appreciably over more than 4 decades, whereas many Asian countries (purple lines), and China on top (red line), are catching up the wealth and developed nations.
-Instead when we the scale is fixed by the normalization condition as in the original paper~\cite{Tacchella2012}, we observe that the Fitness of wealthy countries decreases in time, as shown in the left panel.
-Our finding suggest that this trend is a manifestation of the catching up phenomenon~\cite{}.
-The same effect can be observed in the Income variable, since removing the global income average, make stationary most of the wealth countries.
-The main takeaways from these results is that while ether scale-invariance of potential $g$ allows the researcher to set the scale, this choice should be made cautiously, as it affects the resulting fitness temporal trajectories and their interpretation.
+Using the International Trade export (see Data), we verify that the trajectories in the Income - Fitness diagram can be substantially affected by the choice of the Fitness' scale.
+Figure~\ref{fig:trajectories} shows in the right panel that when we fix the Fitness score of the dummy country, the Fitness of Western countries (blue lines) does not evolve appreciably over more than 4 decades, whereas many Asian countries (purple lines), and China on top (red line), are catching up the wealth and developed nations.
+Instead when the scale is fixed by the normalization condition as in the original paper~\cite{Tacchella2012}, we observe that the Fitness of wealthy countries decreases in time, as shown in the left panel.
+The same effect can be observed in the Income variable, since removing the global income average, make stationary most of the wealthy countries.
+The main takeaway from these results is that while ether scale-invariance of potential $g$ allows the researcher to set the scale, this choice should be made cautiously, as it affects the resulting fitness temporal trajectories and their interpretation.

 \paragraph{Possible development pathways.} The existence of a potential barrier makes it also possible to identify Fitness as the maximum \textit{sophistication} achievable by products exported from each country, which is represented by the isometric line of the $M_{cp}$ matrix.
 However, most of the developed countries do not export products lying on the isometric line (see Fig.~\ref{fig:matrix_export}), and exhibit a lower density of exported products near the isometric line, which indicates a productivity gap with respect to the maximum product-Complexity level achievable from their Fitness.
 This pattern suggests that different nations might benefit from pursuing different strategies to increase their capabilities and ultimately their wealth.
 We conjecture below that different countries might benefit from three different classes of new product development strategies: \begin{itemize} \item \textbf{Learner pathway,} which might be suited for low-Fitness countries that are at their maximum level of capabilities and already reached the isometric line.
 A clear example is Somalia in Fig.~\ref{fig:spectra}.
 These countries might benefit from enhancing their industrial system by increasing the relevant capabilities before entering new markets.